Skip to main content

 # Get the current config (includes preset template)

-curl https://api.usenexio.com/api/v1/engines/auto-home-pl/config \
+curl https://api.usenexio.com/api/v1/engines/my-engine/config \

 -H "Authorization: Bearer $NEXIO_API_KEY"

 The preset field in the config response provides the default template for your engine type.
 Use it as a starting point and modify the fields you need.
+The preset includes a pack_key that identifies the domain pack — available packs depend on your account configuration.

 Step 3: Validate the configuration